 3. The Dare: Briar U

 Conor is a hockey player on the Abreu team via hockey team.
-Brian is a fictional college following day if you’re wondering what it is, and he is a playboy.
-So he comes around sticks around, and he’s a jolly good feller.
-The book deals with pretty hard-hitting topics, but it’s also like a fun read.
+Brian is a fictional college-following day if you’re wondering what it is, and he is a playboy.
+So he sticks around, and he’s a jolly good feller.
+The book deals with hard-hitting topics, but it’s also fun.
 It’s a French lover thing.
 I highly recommend it if you haven’t read the Bravo series and love Kulti.

 Author: Elle Kennedy